sbojorge/urbantrip/README.md

 1. In your Heroku dashboard, click on the "New" button in order to create a new app.
 2. Name your app and select a region according to your location place.
 3. Click on the "Create app" button.
-#### Connect the repository with the Heroku app
-1. In your newly created Heroku app, click on the "Deploy" tab.
+4. In your newly created Heroku app, click on the "Deploy" tab.
-2. Between the deployment methods, click on "GitHub", enter the name of your repository<br>
+5. Between the deployment methods, click on "GitHub", enter the name of your repository<br>
 If found, a link to the repository will be displayed.
 Click the "Connect" button.
-3. For automatic deployments after each push to GitHub, scroll down the page and click on the "Enable automatic deploys" button.
+6. For automatic deployments after each push to GitHub, scroll down the page and click on the "Enable automatic deploys" button.
-4. To finish, click on the "Deploy branch" button.<br>
+7. To finish, click on the "Deploy branch" button.<br>

 The app was successfully deploy at first attempt.

-### Connect the backend API with the React application
+#### Connect the backend API with the React application
 The Urbandrf backend API should accept requests from the Urbantrip application.
 In order to achieve that the following steps were taken:
 1. In the urbandrf app on Heroku, click on the "Settings" tab and scroll down to the Config Vars section.